 Ensure You Clean the Inner Components Thoroughly

-The inner components of over-the-ear headphones include speaker drivers, ear cushions, headbands, and cables.
-Dirt, sweat, and earwax can accumulate on these components over time, reducing the sound quality, discomfort, and even damage to the headphones.
+Over-the-ear headphones have speakers, ear cushions, headbands, and cables.
+Dirt, sweat, and earwax can build up on these components, lowering sound quality, discomfort, and even damage.
 Therefore, regular cleaning is essential to keep them in top condition.

-- The first step in cleaning the inner components of over-the-ear headphones is to remove any visible debris from the ear cushions and headband, such as dirt or dust.
+- The first step is to remove any visible debris from the ear cushions and headband, such as dirt or dust.
 You can gently wipe away the dirt with a soft-bristled brush or a dry cloth.
 Avoid using harsh chemicals or abrasive materials that could scratch the surface of the headphones.

 - Next, remove the ear cushions and clean them thoroughly.
 Most ear cushions are removable and can be washed with mild soap and water.
 Be sure to dry them completely before reattaching them to the headphones.

-- To clean the speaker drivers, you can use a microfiber cloth or a soft-bristled brush to remove any dirt or debris.
+- Use a microfibre cloth or a soft-bristled brush to remove any dirt or dust from the speaker drivers.
 Be careful not to touch the speaker drivers directly, as this could damage them.
-If there is stubborn grime, you can use a small amount of rubbing alcohol on a cotton swab to gently clean the surface.
+A cotton swab dipped in rubbing alcohol can gently remove tenacious dirt.

 - Finally, check the cables for any signs of wear or damage.
-If you notice any frayed or exposed wires, it is best to replace the cables immediately to prevent any further damage.
+If you see any frayed or exposed wires, it’s best to repair them right away to stop more damage.

 It is recommended to clean your headphones at least once a week or more often if you use them frequently or in sweaty environments.
-By taking proper care of your over-the-ear headphones, you can enjoy your favorite music for years.
+You may enjoy your favorite music for years by taking care of your over-the-ear headphones.

 How to Increase the Lifespan of Wired Headphones